 Yield response to any type of packing pressure is limited, likely because canola can branch out and compensate for poor stand establishment.
 However, lighter soils more prone to moisture loss and less prone to over-packing and may benefit from heavier packing pressure 7.

 Most ground openers require a packer to close and pack the soil in the furrow to create a good seedbed.
 The packer’s shape and width must conform to the furrow and the location of the seed underneath.
 A direct, minimum disturbance seeder requires an on-row packer.
 A wide sweep opener that cuts the full width of the seedbed requires a harrow, rod-weeder, packer or a combination of several systems to finish the seedbed.

 - Papworth, L., Metzger, B., Vanee, J. 2007.
-Investigation into use of residue managers during direct seeding with double shoot angle disk openers.
+Investigation into use of residue managers during A seeding method where the crop is sown into the field without any previous spring tillage operations.
+More with double shoot angle disk openers.
 AgTech Centre, Lethbridge, Alberta.

 - Arshad, M. A. and Azooz, R. H. 2003.
 In-row residue management effects on seed-zone temperature, moisture and early growth of barley and canola in a cold semi-arid region in northwestern Canada.
 American Journal of Alternative Agriculture.
 18 (03): 129-136.

 - Azooz, R. H. and Arshad, M. A. 2001.
 Soil water drying and recharge rates as affected by tillage under continuous barley and barley-canola cropping systems in northwestern Canada.
 Can.
 J. Soil Sci.
 81: 45–52.

 - Bruce, S.E., Ryan, M.H., Kirkegaard, J.A. and Pratley, J. 2006.
 Improving the performance of canola in retained wheat stubble.
 Aust.
 J. Agr.
 Res.
 57: 1203-1212.